cpske/ISP/authentication/oauth.md

 ## Introduction

-There are 4 components involved
+There are 5 components involved

 - **Resource Owner** Entity (typically a person) who owns the resource.
 For example, a person owns his photos on Google.

 - **Resource Server** the host that provides access to the protected resources, e.g. photos.google.com.

+- **Authentication Server** the server that authenticates the resource owner for the Resource Server.
+You may have one server that does both authentication (Authentication Server) and holds the resources (Resource Server).

 - **Client** the application that wants access to the resources, e.g. a photo viewing application.

 - **User Agent** is software that the user (resource owner) uses to interact with the Client.
 This may be a web browser.
 For mobile apps, the Client and User Agent may be the same.

-and one more:

-- **Authentication Server** the server that authenticates the resource owner for the Resource Server.
-You may have one server that does both authentication (Authentication Server) and holds the resources (Resource Server).

-### OAuth Playgrounds
+### OAuth Playground

-Several companies have an "OAuth Playground" where you try their OAuth services using a dummy account.
+There are a few "OAuth Playground" where you try OAuth services using a dummy account.

 - [OAuth Playground](https://www.oauth.com/playground/) on oauth.com.
 This is the best one for experiencing the OAuth Flows.